mohammadaliawan/ls-prep/notes/hashes.md

 A dictionary like collection of unique keys and their values.

-## What kind of objects an be used as key?
+## What kind of objects can be used as key?

 Any type of object can be used as keys.